 Let waves hit your feet and the sand be your seat. - Unknown

 Dipping into the sea at midnight to make a wish, whilst barbecuing and boogieing into the night – this is the ultimate beach party!
-Due to COVID-19, this year's event may not happen.
-But since this festival has been going on for
+Due to COVID-19, this year's event will not happen again.

 What is Sant Joan? #